samip5/ouh-fullstack/README.md

 You will find my code for the course here.

-Keep in mind, that you're not allowed to use my code as your own.
+Keep in mind, that you're not allowed to use my code.